Redocly/redocly-cli/docs/rules/spec-strict-refs.md

 ## Configuration

-To configure the rule, add it to the `rules` object in your configuration file.
-Set the desired [severity](/docs/cli/rules.md#severity-settings) for the rule.
+To configure the rule, add it to the `rules` object in your configuration file, and Set the desired [severity](/docs/cli/rules.md#severity-settings) for the rule.

 ```yaml